Skip to content

 Click New Custom Data

-Fill in the fields that are defined to use with the specific Data Type you choose.
+Fill in the fields that are defined to use with the specific Custom Data Type you choose.

 Available fields: